dbystruev/Get-Outfit-Server/README.md

 - [/categories](http://server.getoutfit.ru/categories) Return the list of categories
   - [?from=100](http://server.getoutfit.ru/categories?from=100) Skip the given number of categories (for pagination)
   - [?id=1](http://server.getoutfit.ru/categories?id=1) Return a category with a given id
   - [?limit=25](http://server.getoutfit.ru/categories?limit=25) Limit the total number of categories returned (for pagination).
-25 is the default.
+25 is the default
   - [?name=обувь](http://server.getoutfit.ru/categories?name=обувь) Return the list of categories with given word in category name
   - [?parentId=1](http://server.getoutfit.ru/categories?parentId=1) Return a category whose parent has a given parent ID
   - [?count=true](http://server.getoutfit.ru/categories?count=true) Return the number of categories instead of their list
 - [/currencies](http://server.getoutfit.ru/currencies) Return the list of currencies
   - [?count=true](http://server.getoutfit.ru/currencies?count=true) Return the number of currencies instead of their list
 - [/date](http://server.getoutfit.ru/date) Return the last date the database was updated
-- [/images](http://server.getoutfit.ru/images) Return the list of all images
+- [/images](http://server.getoutfit.ru/images) Return the list of all images sorted alphabetically
   - [?count=true](http://server.getoutfit.ru/images?count=true) Return the number of images instead of their list
+  - [?from=100](http://server.getoutfit.ru/images?from=100) Skip the given number of images (for pagination)
+  - [?limit=25](http://server.getoutfit.ru/images?limit=25) Limit the total number of images returned (for pagination).
+25 is the default
 - [/modified_times](http://server.getoutfit.ru/modified_times) Return the earliest and latest offer modification times (as Unix timestamps)
 - [/offers](http://server.getoutfit.ru/offers) Return the list of all offers/goods
   - [?available=true](http://server.getoutfit.ru/offers?available=true) Filter by available offers only (set by default)